loader image

 ICSN uses a mixture of in-house training as well as units designed by CharacterStrong to equip our students with knowledge that will help protect them and others in their lives.
 The materials are age-appropriate and presented in safe and open contexts that encourage discussion and genuine understanding.

-Scope and Sequence of Safe and Supported
+→ Scope and Sequence of Safe and Supported

 Child Protection Team (CPT)

 To ensure the timely, appropriate, and well-documented response to any suspected or disclosed child abuse, neglect, or safeguarding concern, ICSN has established a Child Protection Team (CPT), led by the Designated Safeguarding Lead (DSL).
-The CPT serves as the primary intake and response body for all safeguarding concerns and is accessible to staff, students, and community members through multiple reporting pathways, including direct reporting to CPT members and the school’s designated reporting systems.
+The CPT serves as the primary intake and response body for all safeguarding concerns and is accessible to staff, students, and community members through multiple reporting pathways.
+The DSL oversees the secure handling, storage, and confidentiality of all child safeguarding documentation, ensuring clear accountability, shared responsibility, and consistent safeguarding practice across the school.

 Mr. Matthew Rittscher

-Designated Safeguarding Lead(DSL)
+Designated Safeguarding Lead

 Mrs. Angi Ektrakul